leiz95/URLgithub-to-object/README.md

 A module for node.js and browsers that extracts useful properties like `user`, `repo`, and `branch` from various flavors of GitHub URLs.

-There's also a Bitbucket equivalent to this library: [urlgithub-to-object](https://github.com/leiz95/urlgithub-to-object.git).

 ## Installation